Please cite as "Sanghee J. Kim" for work published/presented in 2022 and onwards.

 Understanding human language representation

-- Identifying the correlations between the semantics and the phonology of ASL and BSL: A vector space approach Authors: Aurora Martinez Del Rio*, Casey Ferrara*, Sanghee J. Kim*, Emre Hakgüder & Diane Brentari (* = co-first author)
+2. Authors: Aurora Martinez Del Rio*, Casey Ferrara*, Sanghee J. Kim*, Emre Hakgüder & Diane Brentari (* = co-first author)

 Paper: Frontiers in Psychology, 13, 2022, 806471.